 The Olympic rings remain one of the world’s most widely recognized symbols and as Olympic City USA completes its goal of building the soon-to-be iconic United States Olympic & Paralympic Museum, many local businesses are excited!
-The museum, along with the power of the Olympic brand, will attract more business, tourists and young talent and will enhance a sports-ecosystem that will help our economy rebuild.
+The Museum, along with the power of the Olympic and Paralympic brands, will attract more business, tourists and young talent and will enhance a sports-ecosystem that will help our economy rebuild.
 Come take a look behind the scenes of the new museum and learn about the economic impact that this one-of-a-kind building and universal brand will have on our local economy.

 There will not be another chance to catch this, so join us for this exciting and exclusive event as we go inside the third most anticipated building in the world!

 Colorado Chapter President, U.S. Olympic & Paralympic Alumni Association

 Dusserre Farrell holds a Bachelor of Science in Human Nutrition from Arizona State University, a Masters of Basic Science (with an emphasis in exercise science) from University of Colorado, Colorado Springs, and she is a registered dietitian.

 His board affiliations have included the Nobel Prize Education Fund; the National Philanthropic Trust, which he chaired from 2005 to 2008; EdWeek Magazine; and the Amazon Center for Environmental Education and Research Foundation.
 He currently serves on the board of the PGA of America, and previously served on the executive committee of the United States Golf Association, where he was chair of the museum committee.